Liuzhou Travel Guide

 Physical Features: The city has a typical karst landform with the clear Liuhe River flowing through the city.
 It is surrounded by mountains in the east, west and north.
 The terrain consists of river bends in the city center, karst plains in the northern part, isolated peaks and valleys in the south, and river terraces, karst basins and hills in the east.

 Local Highlights: Liuzhou has a large population of ethnic minorities, and there are many celebrations and festivals all the year round.
 Sanjiang Dong Autonomous County and Rongshui Miao Autonomous County are the most distinctive places to admire the customs of the ethnic minorities in the city.
+By 2020, Liuzhou Forest City, ie., a skyscraper covered with lush jungles and trees, will be built to absorb waste fas.

 Special Local Products: